-Every step you take, every effort you make, is keeping the momentum going and is worth that you give yourself credit for it.
+Every step you take, every effort you make, is keeping the momentum going, and it is worth that you give yourself credit for it.
 You are skilled enough and strong enough to take the next step.
 You decide what the next step is!
-Make it so that you can take the step and give yourself some credit for the effort you made.
+Make it so you can take that step and give yourself some credit for the effort you made.

-You can read!
-This is the kind of mental power I have.
-I know you can read!
-Whit the coming of a better text to speech technology this sentence may not hold true in the future.
+With the coming of a better text to speech technology, this sentence may not hold in the future.
 The literacy rate in the world is 86.3 percent.
 List everything you have achieved.
-Write a list:
+Write it down:

 - What did you do in school?